tjvr/website/pages/index.md

 Dig into the Bible through short talks, chatting with new friends, and praying together.
 Ask questions about the Christian faith, and explore things that really matter.

-In 2023 we’ll be exploring the book of Ruth, and seeing how God turns bitterness into blessing
+In 2023 we’ll be exploring the book of Ruth, and seeing how God turns bitterness into blessing.

 </div>
 </div>